Axon-Shield/blog.github.io/_posts/2025-05-18-how-to-get-started-with-akamais-web-application-firewall.md

 **Testing Phase:**
 - Point your test laptop or VM to Akamai's staging network by editing the hosts file (or equivalent)
-- Test your website and APIs thoroughly, or let your customers generate enough traffic
+- Test your website and APIs thoroughly
+  - or let your customers generate enough traffic
 - Relax—issues are rare unless you have complex mTLS setups

 **Production Deployment:**